aws-samples/amazon-aurora-labs-for-mysql/docs/win/apg-qpm/index.md

 Connect to the Aurora database just like you would to any other PostgreSQL-based database, using a compatible client tool.
 In this lab you will be using the `psql` command line tool to connect.

 If you are not already connected to the Session Manager workstation command line, please connect [following these instructions](/win/apg-connect/).
-Once connected, find the DB cluster endpoint for your database in the **Outputs** of your CloudFormation stack under the key ==[postgresClusterEndpoint]==.
+Once connected, find the DB cluster endpoint for your database on the Team Dashboard web page under the key ==[postgresClusterEndpoint]==.
 If you have completed the connection instruction you have also retrieved the **username** and **password** for the database from Secrets Manager.

 Run the following commands: